-The national zoo of Malaysia, Zoo Negara, a World Association of Zoos and Aquariums (WAZA) member, has been keeping orangutans and chimps in tiny, barren cages, where the apes seem barely able to move, for years.
-This is a cruel manner to keep these intelligent animals in.
-This zoo keeps pandas from China, over US $20 million have been spent on them, while the Malaysian government forks out over half a million dollars annually on the upkeep of the bears.
-In 2019 at least $1.7 million dollars will be spent.
+Meanwhile, the zoo has pandas from China, and over US $20 million have been spent on them, while the Malaysian government forks out over half a million dollars annually on the upkeep of the bears.
+In 2019 at least $1.7 million dollars were spent.

 What can you do?
-Share this article, tweet (see above) and boycott Zoo Negara until they vastly improve the lives of their orangutans and chimps.
+Share this article, tweet and sign our petition (see above) and boycott Zoo Negara until they vastly improve the lives of their orangutans and chimps.